GuidanceMantras/GuidanceMantras/README.md

 - Get time to better plan for your kids and family

 ### Website for government jobs
-- Central Government government jobs website: SSC website( https://ssc.nic.in/),  and UPSC website (https://upsc.gov.in/)
+- Central government jobs website: SSC website( https://ssc.nic.in/),  and UPSC website (https://upsc.gov.in/)
-- Karnatak Government Government Jobs : KPSC website (https://kpsc.kar.nic.in/) and KEA website (https://cetonline.karnataka.gov.in/kea/)
+- Karnatak Government Jobs : KPSC website (https://kpsc.kar.nic.in/) and KEA website (https://cetonline.karnataka.gov.in/kea/)
-- Here https://allgovernmentjobs.in/ search for each state govenrment jobs and also inclduing Across India
+- Here https://allgovernmentjobs.in/ search for each state govenrment jobs and also including Across India
+- Railway Recrutiment Board (RRB) exams
+- Indian Post exams
+- National Testing Agency (NTA)

 ### Priavte Jobs
 - For private jobs in India especially in Engineering, you just need technical skills and soft skills.